 - Bachelor of Arts in Judaic Studies Requires 36 credits in Jewish studies.
 A maximum of 6 credits in Hebrew Language may be applied to the major. - Bachelor of Science in Jewish Education Requires 21 credits in education and 15 credits in Jewish studies.
-Two courses (PSY 280 and COM 101) must be taken as part of the general education requirements. - Bachelor of Arts in Computer Science Requires 27 credits in computer science and 9 credits in advanced mathematics.
-STA 201 must be taken to fulfill the math requirement.
+Two courses (PSY 280 and COM 101) must be taken as part of the general education requirements. - Bachelor of Arts in Communication Sciences and Disorders Requires 33 credits in communication sciences and disorders and 3 credits in physics.
+STA 201 must be taken to fulfill the math requirement. - Bachelor of Arts in Computer Science Requires 27 credits in computer science and 9 credits in advanced mathematics.
+STA 201 must be taken to fulfill the math requirement. - Bachelor of Arts in Psychology Requires 33 credits in psychology and 3 credits in ethics.
+STA 201 must be taken to fulfill the math requirement. - Bachelor of Arts in Jewish Culture and Professional Studies Requires 18 credits in Jewish studies and 18 credits in an area of concentration.

-For all degree programs, a minimum of 30 credits, of which 15 credits must be upper-level, must be taken at WITS to establish residency.
+For all degree programs, a minimum of 30 credits, of which 15 credits must be 300/400 level (upper level), must be taken at WITS to establish residency.